By Frank Olivo and Laura J. Neville, Esq.

 What is a Web Design Contract?

-A web design contract is a legally binding agreement between the designer and the client.
+A web design contract is a social document that details the legally enforceable agreement between a designer and their client.
 It defines the business relationship between the two parties and details the project scope, pricing, deliverables, timelines, and other pre-agreed items relevant to the project.

 In addition, the contract should outline what happens in case of problems or disagreements that may arise between the designer and their client.